 - 1. Improved pedestrian and cycle routes between the Hunslet Riverside Opportunity Area and Hunslet Town Centre, including a new/improved pedestrian/cycle bridge between the Bridgewater Road site and south west bank of the River Aire. - 2.
-Improved pedestrian and cycle routes between Hunslet Riverside Opportunity Area and the South Bank and the proposed NGT trolleybus stop at St Joseph's. - 3.
+Improved pedestrian and cycle routes between Hunslet Riverside Opportunity Area and the South Bank. - 3.
 Relocation of the Trans Pennine Trail to the north east bank of the River Aire as shown indicatively on the Policies Map and area plan